 Marriages and wedding ceremonies aren’t for everyone, for various reasons.
 Does this mean for those unable to marry, or those unwilling to, cannot mark and celebrate their relationship?
-Simply, no, a celebrant commitment ceremony is the perfect way to mark and celebrate a relationship and union.
+Simply, no as commitment ceremonies are the perfect way to mark and celebrate a relationship and union.

 Why choose a commitment ceremony?